axpogroup/hiring-challenges/senior-data-engineer-challenge/README.md

 Your technical lead has assigned you the task to mentor Mike.
 Therefore, he asked you to prepare the onboarding for Mike.
 On the day before Mike starts, your technical lead asks you quickly about the onboarding plan for Mike and what you have in Mind.
 You had some time to think about it, but you haven't written anything down.
+Consider also Mike's background in robotics, and that he is new to software / data engineering.

 In the first 5 minutes of the interview explain quickly what you have in mind for Mike's onboarding.
 Be creative, but do not over-engineer it.
 The technical lead (audience) will ask you questions about your plan.
 Notes are allowed,